THE ILLUSION OF FREEDOM An Alternative to the Belief in Statism by Stefan Molyneux

 COMMENTARY POSTED: 04 December 2008

 Please forward this to your mailing list if you agree with even 51% of this article.
 The mainstream media will probably not address this subject because they have conflicts of interest with their advertisers, stockholders and the political candidates they send campaign contributions to.
 Thus it's up to responsible citizens like you to disseminate important issues so that a healthy public discourse can be initiated and continued.
+Permission is hereby granted to excerpt and publish all or part of this article provided nothing is taken out of context and the source URL is cited.

 Don't forget to watch FIAT EMPIRE - Why the Federal Reserve Violates the U.S. Constitution so you will have a better understanding of what we believe fuels most of the problems under study by the Jaeger Research Institute.